And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

-I mean, the Hispanics are having a tough enough time in this country without making all this death and destruction, or this destruction resulting from the storm named after an Hispanic.
+I mean, the Hispanics are having a tough enough time in this country without making all this death and destruction or this destruction resulting in the storm named after an Hispanic.

 That was not forethought.

-Uh down there at NASA, Noah, Hurricane Center, whoever names these storms.
+Down there at NASA, NOAA, Hurricane Center, whoever names these storms.

 There was no indication this was going to become a hurricane.